Do I need prior construction experience?

 Can I show up any day I want, or do I need to sign up beforehand?

 It is NECESSARY to sign up beforehand.
 We respect your time, and need to match the number of volunteers on a given day to the tasks at hand.
-For our current volunteer opportunities, check our online sign up calendar, or contact Ryan.
+For our current volunteer opportunities, check our online sign up calendar, or contact us.

 Can my group volunteer?

 Yes!
 Volunteering together on a Habitat site gives coworkers or group members a terrific way to get to know each other as people, while still accomplishing something productive.
-Contact Ryan to learn more and find available dates.

 Do I need to bring my own tools?